Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 The Risk of Fiduciary Paralysis

-A Trustee may be legally empowered by a court or trust deed to manage Bitcoin, but if they cannot produce the technical keys, that legal authority is effectively a piece of paper.
-We bridge the gap between Legal Authority and Technical Control, ensuring fiduciaries can execute their duties without needing to become cryptographic experts.
+Legal authority without technical control is not merely delayed access.
+It can become practical inaction at the worst possible moment.
+A Trustee may be empowered by a court or trust deed to manage Bitcoin, but if they cannot produce the technical keys, that authority cannot move on-chain value.
+We bridge the gap between legal authority and technical control so fiduciaries can execute their duties without needing to become cryptographic experts.

 In the traditional financial system, a court order is a master key.
 If a judge orders a bank to freeze an account or transfer funds, the bank complies.
 In the Bitcoin system, there is no bank.
 A court can order a Trustee to move Bitcoin, but if the Trustee cannot produce the technical keys, the court order is effectively a piece of paper.